-- 1. Label each individually surveyed resource using a logically assigned, sequential, survey map number.
+1. Label each individually surveyed resource using a logically assigned, sequential, survey map number.
 Use whole numbers only.
 The sequentially numbered properties should be geographically related to each other.
-The survey map number will also be used to key the survey forms to the negatives. - 2.
-Draw the survey boundaries in blue or black on the topographic map. - 3.
-Add a graphic scale and north arrow. - F. Aerial photographs can be submitted in addition to topographic maps, but not in lieu of topographic maps.
+The survey map number will also be used to key the survey forms to the negatives.

+- 2. Draw the boundaries of the APE in red on the topographic map. - 3.
+Draw the survey boundaries in blue or black on the topographic map.

+F. Aerial photographs can be submitted in addition to topographic maps, but not in lieu of topographic maps.